First and second quantized digital quantum simulations of bosonic systems: introduction

 For states which do not have two bosons in the same mode, the method used for preparing the fermionic anti-symmetric states \cite{Berry2018} can be used.
-This makes it possible to prepare different seed states, which is useful for basis functions that are not SP or MF states, such as Bose-Hubbard models.
+This makes it possible to prepare different seed states, which is useful for basis functions that are not SP or MF states, such as those needed in Bose-Hubbard models.
 Here, preparing the Mott-state $|111...\rangle$, or charge-density-wave (CDW) state $|101...\rangle$ to use in conjunction with the algorithms suggested above makes more sense than using the simple $|N000...\rangle$ state.
 The time evolution of such initial states for different physical parameters is also an interesting simulation problem.

 The paper is organized as follows.
 We briefly introduce the mappings, the reduced density matrix and the type of Hamiltonian of interest in section \ref{sec:Mappings}.
 We then introduce the unary and binary mappings of a generic Hilbert space in section \ref{subsec:genericHilbertspacemapping}.
 In sections \ref{subsec:2ndquantizedmapping} and \ref{subsec:1stquantizedmapping}, we detail the mappings of the second and first quantized operators discussing their mathematical form.
-In section \ref{sec:resource-comparison} we do a a more detailed resource comparison focusing on the number of CNOT and $R_z(\phi)$ rotation gates required to express the trotterized exponential of operators and the number of non-commuting Pauli groups in a given operator which influences the necessary number of measurements to estimate its expectation value.
-Section \ref{subsec:RDM} focuses on the the $k$-body reduced density matrix off-diagonal elements, while section \ref{subsec:Hamiltonians} investigates two paradigmatic bosonic model Hamiltonians - the standard Bose-Hubbard model \cite{Cazalilla2011} (BHM) and the harmonic oscillator with short-range delta-interactions \cite{Jochim2012,Mistakidis2023} (HO).
+In section \ref{sec:resource-comparison} we do a more detailed resource comparison.
+Section \ref{subsec:RDM} focuses on the $k$-body reduced density matrix off-diagonal elements, while section \ref{subsec:Hamiltonians} investigates two paradigmatic bosonic model Hamiltonians - the standard Bose-Hubbard model \cite{Cazalilla2011} (BHM) and the harmonic oscillator with short-range delta-interactions \cite{Jochim2012,Mistakidis2023} (HO).
+These sections investigate the number of CNOT and $R_z(\phi)$ rotation gates required to express the trotterized exponential of operators, the number of non-commuting Pauli groups in a given operator and the one-norm for the explicit Hamiltonians.
 Finally, we discuss the advantages and disadvantages of the various mappings and outline some future research directions in section \ref{sec:disussion}.